guarzo/eve-chart-bot/docs/api/chart-commands.md

 - Data is aggregated at the character group level for better readability
 - Time windows are limited to 7 or 24 days to ensure reasonable performance
 - Charts use a consistent color scheme for easier interpretation
+- Dark mode support is built-in with appropriate contrast
+- All charts are responsive and maintain aspect ratio
+- Tooltips provide detailed information on hover